War was declared on 3rd September 1939 and Dorking businesses contributed significantly to the war effort.

 Dorking Foundry, on the site of the Museum, worked day and night.
 Employing 60 people (including 13 women), it produced over 4,000 machine tools, 1,800 tons of iron castings and 300,000 screw-bomb nose-adaptors.

 Johnstons of Vincent Lane produced gritters, sweepers and snowploughs.
-At least 2 Johnstons’ snowploughs were in use by the Royal Air Force on each of over 600 airfields across Britain.
+At least two of Johnstons’ snowploughs were in use by the Royal Air Force on each of over 600 airfields across Britain.

 The Pneumatic Tent Company made aircraft engine shelters for bombers and inflatable dinghies for aircraft.